AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-data/view-email-program-results.md

 ---
 # View Email Program Results {#view-email-program-results}

-Just like the Results tab in smart campaigns, you can see the same information in email programs.
+Just like the [!UICONTROL Results] tab in smart campaigns, you can see the same information in email programs.

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/login-marketing-activities-2.png)